 Role of student loan servicers

 The Federal Government is the largest provider of student loans for college students, graduates, and professionals.
 These loans are managed by loan servicers.
-If you are one of the millions who apply for Federal loans, then you have to work with them.
+If you are one of those who have applied for federal loans, then you have to work with them.

 The loan servicer completes billing of loans for borrowers, collects and process the payments.
 Besides, they provide help for borrowers in taking advantage of the policies and programs offered for the borrowers such as -